-We’ve already started working on a couple of habits that will improve your elimination.
-Habits such as walking, drinking water, prebiotics and probiotics, enough fiber from veggies, getting more magnesium and even relaxing will all help you have more successful and regular bowel habits.
+Walking, drinking water, prebiotics, and probiotics, enough fiber from veggies, getting more magnesium, and even stress management can help you have more successful and regular bowel movements.

 Ergonomics of the modern toilet

-First of all, I want to point out that the modern day toilet has only been around for a few hundred years before the toilet people used an outhouse in which the earliest versions only included a hole in the ground over which people would squat to achieve elimination.
+Modern-day toilets have only been around for a few hundred years.
+Before the toilet, people used an outhouse.
+The earliest versions only included a hole in the ground over which people would squat to achieve elimination.
 “The earliest record of a water closet system was in China.
 A stone toilet bowl with a water system was found to have been used in 206 B.C.”

-The second point is concerning hygiene, specifically the use of a bidet.
-I read an analogy about using a bidet recently.
-Imagine you checked into a nice hotel but when you got ready to take a shower you realized there was no water.
-When you asked the hotel staff, they gave you a bunch of toilet paper to clean your body with.
+Imagine you check into a nice hotel, you start to shower, but then you realize there is no water.
+You ask the hotel staff, but instead of water, they give you toilet paper to clean your body.
 Of course, you would never think of cleaning your entire body with just dry toilet paper.
-So, why would you clean your behind that way?
+So, why would you clean your behind that way after you poo?

-While traveling through Japan, one thing we noticed was that the bathrooms, even in the airport had the option to rinse your booty!
-When it comes to bathrooms, we could take some pointers from the Japanese!
-The toilets there actually have everything you need to wash your booty!
+While traveling through Japan, we noticed that the bathrooms, even in the airport, had the option to rinse your booty!
+Regarding bathrooms, we could take some pointers from the Japanese!
+The toilets there have everything you need to wash your booty!
 I read one estimate that over 70% of Japanese households currently had a bidet.
-After you begin using a bidet, you will find dry toilet paper almost primitive!
+After using a bidet, you will find dry toilet paper almost primitive!

 Various types of bidets are available

-My first bidet was already installed in a house that I bought in Florida about 13 years ago.
+My first bidet was already installed in a house I bought in Florida about 13 years ago.
 It was situated right next to the toilet in the master bathroom.
 It had temperature controls, which is better than straight cold water.
-The bidet I use now comes from Squatty Potty and right now they have free shipping inside the US and it looks like the one below and fits right under the toilet seat:
+The bidet I use now comes from Squatty Potty; it looks like the one below and fits right under the toilet seat:

-I have not come across another house for sale that had a built in bidet since that one and I’ve never seen another one in anyone’s home either.
-In my current home, there is not enough room to install a full-size bidet, but we installed bidets on our current toilets.
-The water is not warm but it’s effective.
+I have not seen another house for sale that had a built-in bidet since that one, and I’ve never seen another one in anyone’s home.
+In my current home, there is not enough room to install a full-size bidet, so we installed bidets on our current toilets.
+The water is not warm, but it’s effective.
 If I ever build a house or buy one with enough room, I will have a proper bidet installed again!

-Once you start using a bidet you will not want to go back to dry toilet paper again.
+Once you use a bidet, you will not want to return to dry toilet paper again.
 I would also like to mention that using a bidet saves paper AND water.
-Yes, manufacturing toilet paper uses a ton of resources like trees, water, and energy.
+Yes, manufacturing toilet paper uses many resources like trees, water, and energy.
 Read more here.

-The third point is short but sweet.
-If you leave an unpleasant odor when you use the bathroom, please do not spray the air with toxic air fresheners.
-Not only does the fragrance pollute the air but it contains phthalates, formaldehyde, VOCs, carcinogens.
+This last point is short but sweet.
+If you leave an unpleasant odor in the bathroom, do yourself a favor and skip toxic air fresheners.
+Not only does the fragrance pollute the air, but it contains phthalates, formaldehyde, VOCs, and carcinogens.

-Not only does the fragrance affect you in the long term, some people are highly allergic to fragrances and they can also trigger asthma attacks.
-We talked about this in a previous habit.
-If you'd like to see a list of all 31 habits click this link.
+Not only does the fragrance affect you long-term, but some people are highly allergic to fragrances.
+They can also trigger asthma attacks.

-You don’t have to be embarrassed and there’s no need to buy a fancy poo-pourri, just keep a bottle of essential oils in your bathroom.
-Simply add one or two drops in the toilet and no one will ever know what you did.
+You don’t have to be embarrassed, and there’s no need to buy a fancy spray; just keep a bottle of essential oils in your bathroom.
+Simply add one or two drops in the toilet, and no one will ever know what you did.